The power of maps

 This map displays data in a way that allows each person to be more than a statistic.
 It allows us to feel the scope of the tragedy not through numbers, but through individual lives.

 Have you lost someone to this epidemic?
-If you want to share their name with others who will explore this map, you can click the Add Lost Loved One button at the top and either sign in with one of several accounts or continue as a guest.
+If you want to share their name with others who will explore this map, In the Add a Loved One section click Submit Your Information button.

 Maps provide innovative solutions